Fall of the prima donna: The role of the new Speaker Professional

 This was the prima donna speaker.
 Great content but difficult to work with.

 Keynote speakers have been an integral part of conferencing since there have been conferences.
-In modern conferencing the role the speaker is evolving.
+In modern conferencing the role of rthe speaker is evolving.
 And it’s about time.

 Of course, there are different types of speakers for different occasions: The big-name politician or celebrity to pull a crowd and generally inspire; the industry professional who has deep technical knowledge to share.
 In between these are the professional speakers, those that make a living delivering content they have researched and crafted over time.
 This article highlights the role of this speaker.